Skip to main content

 Roth 's book c ompares the economic conditions in 1873 to 1929-1934: The 1873 panic was preceded by Civil War- then 8 or 9 years of hectic prosperity, speculation, rising prices, corruption in government- and then sudden panic, bank closings, etc. Organized movements to stop foreclosures.
 Wild schemes to inflate currency.
 "The panic of 1873 lasted 5-6 years," and the Great Depression started in Fall 1929 and lasted through the early to mid 1930's, in which 4 years were hard until they started seeing true signs of recovery.

-Student Loan Success Strategies - Starting Grace Period
+Student Loan Success Strategies - Who is involved

 Student Loan Success Strategies - Introduction - You can do this!